AlejandroIrizarry/GoogleITAutomationWithPython/README.md

 # GoogleITAutomationWithPython
 Coding Exercises included on the Google IT Automation With Python Certification course from Coursera.
-Purpose of upload is for documentation of my work as a Computer Science student and proof of completition of the certification courses.
+I created these python Jyputer Notebooks and uploaded them to this repository for documentation of my work as a Computer Science student and proof of completition of the Crash Course on Python course.

-Instructions:
-  1. To see the files, you must have installed Jupyter Notebook and preferably the latest version of Python (3.10.8, October 2022).
+Note:
-  2. You can access the files using an IDE or Code Editor such as Visual Studio Code, which includes the Jupyter Notebook extension.
+  1. You can access the files locally using an IDE or Code Editor such as Visual Studio Code, which includes the Jupyter Notebook extension.
-  3. Any questions, feel free to ask me at alejandroirizarry@programmer.net
+  2. Any questions, feel free to ask me at alejandroirizarry@programmer.net

   Happy coding :)!